JetBrains/kotlin-web-site/docs/topics/native/native-improving-compilation-time.md

 >
 {style="tip"}

-### Don't build release binaries
+### Don't build unnecessary release binaries

 Kotlin/Native supports two build modes, [debug and release](multiplatform-build-native-binaries.md#declare-binaries).
 Release is highly optimized, and this takes a lot of time: compilation of release binaries takes an order of magnitude more time than debug binaries.

-In a typical development cycle, all these optimizations might be unnecessary.
-If your development cycle uses a task with `Release` in its name, consider replacing it with `Debug`.
+Apart from an actual release, all these optimizations might be unnecessary in a typical development cycle.
+If you use a task with `Release` in its name during the development process, consider replacing it with `Debug`.
 Similarly, instead of running `assembleXCFramework`, you can run `assembleSharedDebugXCFramework`, for example.

 > Release binaries are built with `linkRelease*` Gradle tasks.
 You can check for them in the build log
 > or in the [Gradle build scan](https://docs.gradle.org/current/userguide/build_scans.html) by running a Gradle build